The following reflection is based on John 21:1-19.

 To top it all, there were ten members in the community, and except for two Brits, the others came from different cultures and understandably had different culinary tastes.
 Finally, based on the quick, informal research I conducted, everyone else knew how to cook!

 By the time my assigned Sunday arrived, I had finalized my menu and purchased every single ingredient I needed.
-I started at 1 pm just to make sure that I would finish in time for the 7 pm dinner.
+By 1 pm, I was already in the kitchen slicing carrots–just to make sure that I would finish in time for the 7 pm dinner.

 When you think about it, there are a million and one other more appropriately important and glamorous things that one who has just risen from the dead can do.
 But here he chooses to make breakfast for his friends!

-It’s not really surprising when we realize that the first thing the Risen Christ did was just as mundane and ordinary as cooking.
+It’s not really surprising when we realize that one of the first things the Risen Christ did was just as mundane and ordinary as cooking.
 And what was the first thing he did when he got up that first Easter morning?
 Why, he made his bed!
 He neatly folded the shroud and linens, as Peter and John observed when they stepped into the empty tomb.

 How wonderful that Easter unfolds in the dullest and most ordinary of our activities and events!
 The Risen Lord is present and can be found even in the most mundane moments of our lives.
 We need not wait until we achieve something outstanding.
 We need not hold our breath for an extraordinary event to transpire in our lives.
 The Risen Lord walks with us and watches us every single moment, his nearness certainly most deeply experienced in the joyful and the painful, but no less enduring in the dull and the boring.
 Such is the presence of the Risen Lord in our lives: quiet and often unrecognized, but constant and real.